opencog/generate/README.md

   I have no desire to reinvent any wheels, here.

-# Version 0.0.2
+# Version 0.0.3
-The current code implements an extremely naive, unsophisticated tree-walking algorithm that badly suffers from combinatorial explosion.
+The current code implements a simple breadth-first aggregation algorithm.
+It passes a handful of basic unit tests, that's all.
-There is no attempt whatsoever to be sophisticated in any way.
+It's missing various key features, so more complex tests fail.
-The code passes a handful of basic unit tests, and nothing more.
+So far, nothing is done to cope with combinatoric explosion.
+More sophisticated algos are possible, but these remain uncontemplated.